Reactions to the 2024 Gaza war protests at universities: Political

 Addressing students at the City University of New York on April 26, imprisoned Black political activist Mumia Abu-Jamal praised the protests, saying, "It is a wonderful thing that you have decided not to be silent and decided to speak out against the repression that you see with your own eyes", calling protesters "on the right side of history".
 College Democrats of America, the student wing of the Democratic Party, endorsed the protests and criticized Biden's response to them.
 Massachusetts State Representative Mike Connolly said: "I'm here really in solidarity with these protesters, and I'm hoping that the MIT administration will honor free speech and will honor the tradition of dissents in this country, in particular dissents to war, which is what really calls us here today."

 On May 12, Trump said, "[Biden] is surrendering our college campuses to anarchists, jihadist freaks and anti-American extremists who are trying to tear down our American flag. ...
 If you come here from another country and try to bring jihadism or anti-Americanism or antisemitism to our campuses, we will immediately deport you.
 You'll be out of that school."
 On May 14, Trump told a room full of donors he would deport foreign student demonstrators.
 According to anonymous Trump donors, Trump said that protests were part of a "revolutionary movement" and that "if you get me reelected, we're going to set that movement back 25 or 30 years."

+For legal scholar Shirin Sinnar, the repression of campus protests from university administrators in the 2023–24 academic year facilitated authoritarianism under the Trump administration, arguing that the "failure to rebut politicized narratives that pro-Palestine protests were rampant with violence, antisemitism, and lawlessness has made it harder for academic institutions to resist the even greater weaponization of such caricatures now."
+Sinnar adds:The denunciation of these protests as violating the norms of civil disobedience, based on simplistic understandings of theories of civil disobedience, has made it easier to cast student protestors as agents of chaos and disorder without a moral message and demand on society.
+It is far easier to punish higher education institutions for permitting protests—and to disappear students from their dorm rooms and the streets—when campus protestors have been vilified over the course of more than a year.
+The new speech and protest policies that many colleges and universities adopted, even before the Trump administration returned to power, challenged the rule of law within these institutions, whether viewed in formalist, substantive, governance, or procedural terms.
+Having ceded so much ground already, it is a small step for some colleges and universities to acquiesce entirely to the relentless threats now levied against them.
+Such acquiescence will not only undermine these institutions' missions of research and teaching, but also undercut their ability to act as an independent preserve of inquiry and dissent in the face of mounting authoritarianism.